Hightown Helicopter Activity

 ADS-B transponder data

-All aircraft are legally required to broadcast their position, altitude, speed and identity via ADS-B (Automatic Dependent Surveillance-Broadcast).
+The aircraft shown here broadcast ADS-B (Automatic Dependent Surveillance-Broadcast) or related transponder data, including position, altitude, speed and identity.
 These radio signals are publicly receivable by anyone with a suitable antenna.
-This is the same data used by flight tracking services such as Flightradar24 and ADS-B Exchange.
+This is the same class of data used by flight tracking services such as Flightradar24 and ADS-B Exchange.

 Automated logging

 A local receiver captures ADS-B signals and logs the position of monitored aircraft every three seconds.
-When a flight session ends — defined as the aircraft signal being lost for more than two minutes — the data is automatically published to this site.
+A published flight must be a helicopter or rotorcraft whose visible track starts and ends near the Orrell Hill Lane landing site.
+When the position signal is lost near the landing site for more than two minutes, the recorded track is closed and published.

 Open data

 All flight data shown on this site is derived entirely from publicly broadcast signals.
 No private information is collected or disclosed.
-The raw data is freely available.
+Download the public data.json.